Pecral/BoardTracker/README.md

   * Sleep timespan in milliseconds
   * Delay in milliseconds between each request
 * Disable/enable the storage of the post's content, if you don't need it
+* Advanced logging through NLog

 ###Usage
 ---

 1. Replace the connection string in your App.config file.
-2. If you're using the MSSQL repository (well that's the only option at the moment), open the directory "DatabaseScripts" and use "DatabaseCreation.sql" to create your database.
-   You can change the number of chars in the varchar-columns, but the LinqToSql models have to be updated then.
+2. Create your dabatase with the sql scripts in the "DatabaseCreation"-folder (MySQL and MSSQL).
+Note for MSSQL: If you want to extend the VARCHAR-size of some columns, you have to update the LinqToSql models, too.
 3. Update the tracking profiles to the websites that you want to track.
 Ensure that the jquery-selectors match to the website's html design!
+4. Change the NLog-configuration file if you need additional logging targets/rules.
-4. Start the program..
+5. Start the program..

 Any website where the post-history is openly accessible (without a login) and where a pagination-system exists can be tracked with the univeral data-provider.
 Something like Twitter's virtual scrolling system is not supported.
 Feel free to implement your own data-provider to use specific website APIs though. :)